Predictive Analytics Software Reviews: Top ML Tools for 2024 Forecasting

 - Vertex AI: Integrated with Vertex AI, Google Cloud’s unified platform for machine learning, providing tools for data preparation, model training, and deployment.

-- AutoML Tables: Can leverage AutoML Tables for automated feature engineering and model selection, offering a balance between customization and automation.
+- AutoML Tables: Can AutoML Tables for automated feature engineering and model selection, offering a balance between customization and automation.

 - Scalability: Designed for large-scale forecasting applications, leveraging the scalability of Google Cloud infrastructure.